pumpkinspicassie/scalable-computing-projects/README.md

 # scalable-computing-projects
-some project excercises alongside the course
+some project excercises alongside the course slides